 War & Expansion: Crash Course US History #17.
 Manifest Destiny, a form of progressivism.

-This is to say, while today “progressive” means left-leaning Democrat and “liberal” means left-leaning democrat, we are really only saying Democrats generally want social justice, social welfare, diversity, and are fine with the state ensuring it.
+While today “progressive” means left-leaning Democrat and “liberal” means left-leaning Democrat.
+Democrats want social justice, social welfare, diversity, and are fine with the state ensuring it.
 We can call that progressive liberalism, but real ideologies are complex.
-A libertarian who wants all those things, but doesn’t want the state involved is also “a progressive” “liberal”.
+A libertarian who wants all those things, but doesn’t want the state involved is also “a progressive” “liberal.”

 Our country was founded on liberalism.
-The Tea Party is socially conservative… but they are socially conservative liberals in a liberal country that want progressive change.
-They are left-right, they want to return to the days of Jefferson and Jackson (the anti-Federalist liberals).
+The Tea Party is socially conservative, but they are socially conservative liberals in a liberal country who want progressive change.
+They want to return to the days of Jefferson and Jackson, the anti-Federalist liberals.

 Tea Party America BBC Documentary.

 “It’s not tyranny we desire; it’s a just, limited, federal government….
-Real liberty is neither found in despotism or the extremes of democracy, but in moderate governments.” – Hamilton stating a timeless truism, that while we may seek progress, we must ensure a moderate government that can balance and resect the needs of all.
+Real liberty is neither found in despotism or the extremes of democracy, but in moderate governments.” – Hamilton is stating a timeless truism.
+While we may seek progress, we must ensure a moderate government that can balance and respect the needs of all.